The 2026 Cambridge Journal of Regions, Economy and Society Conference

 CONFERENCE REGISTRATION, COST AND BOOKING

 All attendees to the conference have to register beforehand to attend.
-Bookings will open soon, on this page.
+To register please see ticket bookings below.

 CALL FOR PAPERS